10

 Why Live in East Side Historical District

-The East Side Historical District in Bryan, Texas, is a neighborhood rich in history, featuring homes dating back to the 1870s.
+The East Side Historical District in Bryan, Texas, is a neighborhood rich in history, with homes dating back to the 1870s.
 Recognized on the National Register of Historic Places since 1987, the area boasts Victorian and Queen Anne-style houses from the late 19th and early 20th centuries.
-More recent homes, built between the 1940s and 1970s, include ranch, Cape, and Craftsman styles.
-The neighborhood is known for its large lots and mature trees, providing a quiet and peaceful environment close to downtown Bryan.
-Texas Avenue, a major commercial corridor, borders the district and offers chain restaurants like Whataburger and Sonic Drive-In, as well as markets such as El Paisano de Bryan.
-Downtown Bryan, just across Texas Avenue, features local businesses like Longhorn Tavern Steakhouse and Catalena Hatters.
-Heritage Park, located centrally in the neighborhood, offers walking paths, sculptures, and a pavilion, while Sue Haswell Park, less than a mile away, provides additional amenities like basketball and tennis courts.
-The East Side Historical District is served by the Bryan Independent School District, with Bryan Collegiate High School being a highly rated option.
-The neighborhood is safer than the national average and is conveniently located near major employers, including CHI St. Joseph Health Hospital and Texas A&M University.
-The Brazos Transit District offers intermittent bus service, enhancing connectivity within Bryan-College Station.
-Residents enjoy various things to do, including community events like First Friday, which features live music and local vendors.
+More recent homes, built between the 1940s and 1970s, include ranch, Cape Cod and Craftsman styles.
+Properties sit on large lots with mature trees, offering a quiet and peaceful environment close to downtown Bryan.
+Texas Avenue, a major commercial corridor, borders the district with chain restaurants like Whataburger and Sonic Drive-In, as well as markets, including El Paisano de Bryan.
+Downtown Bryan is just across the avenue, full of local businesses like Longhorn Tavern Steakhouse and Catalena Hatters.
+The walkable area hosts regular community events, including monthly First Friday festivals.
+In the heart of the East Side Historical District is Heritage Park, featuring walking paths and sculptures.
+Additional amenities like tennis and basketball courts are less than a mile away at Sue Haswell Park.
+Bryan Independent School District serves the neighborhood, and Bryan Collegiate High School is a highly rated option.
+Residents are conveniently located near major employers, including CHI St. Joseph Health Hospital and Texas A&M University.
+The Brazos Transit District offers intermittent bus service, connecting with Bryan-College Station.

 Frequently Asked Questions